OpenHFT/RFC/Wire-Format-API/Binary/Binary-Wire-Format-API-0.1.md

 [a,b,c,de]
 ```

-they as binnart wire this would encode to
+they as binary wire this would encode to

 ```
 0x82 0x09 0x00 0x00 0x00 0xE1 0x61 0xE1 0x62 0xE1 0x63 0xE2 0x64 0x65